General Terms and Conditions for General Support Grants to State Humanities Councils

 Within 30 calendar days of the termination date, the recipient shall furnish to the NEH a summary of progress achieved under the award, an itemized accounting of charges incurred against award funds and cost sharing prior to the effective date of the suspension or termination, and a separate accounting and justification for any costs that may have been incurred after this date.

 The request for review must contain a full statement of the council’s position and the pertinent facts and reasons that support such a position.
-The Office of Grant Management will promptly acknowledge the request for review and the NEH Deputy Chairman shall appoint a review committee of at least three staff members.
+The Office of Grant Management will promptly acknowledge the request for review and forward it to the NEH Senior Deputy Chairman who will consult with the Office of Federal/State Partnership, the Office of Grant Management and the Office of General Counsel.
 Pending the resolution of the review request, the notice of termination will remain in effect.

 With the exception of reporting forms and methods of payment, the uniform administrative requirements of 2 CFR part 200 apply not only to the state humanities councils but also to their subrecipients.
 The administrative requirements that are most relevant to the councils’ subaward (regranting) programs are included in this appendix.
 State humanities councils should also carefully review 2 CFR §200.331.
 See 2 CFR §200.331(a) for information to be included in each subaward.
 Also see Appendix II to Part 200-Contract Provisions for Non-Federal Entity Contracts under Federal Awards.